bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

 :index:`[TAG=Slots] <single: Slots>`

-.. _Slots
+.. _Slots:

-To properly address autochangers, Bareos must know which Volume is in each **slot** of the autochanger.
+To properly address autochangers, Bareos must know which Volume is in each slot of the autochanger.
 Slots are where the changer cartridges reside when not loaded into the drive.
 Bareos numbers these slots from one to the number of cartridges contained in the autochanger.

 Bareos will not automatically use a Volume in your autochanger unless it is labeled and the slot number is stored in the catalog and the Volume is marked as InChanger.
 This is because it must know where each volume is to be able to load the volume.
 For each Volume in your changer, you will, using the Console program, assign a slot.
 This information is kept in Bareos’s catalog database along with the other data for the volume.
 If no slot is given, or the slot is set to zero, Bareos will not attempt to use the autochanger even if all the necessary configuration records are present.
 When doing a :strong:`mount` command on an autochanger, you must specify which slot you want mounted.
 If the drive is loaded with a tape from another slot, it will unload it and load the correct tape, but normally, no tape will be loaded because an :strong:`unmount` command causes Bareos to unload the tape in the drive.